naufalridho/reservation-api/README.md

 This repo demonstrates how to create a reservation import API using Ruby on Rails.
-The problem is, we need to have a single API that can consume different kinds of payload from different partners, for example a reservation payload from Airbnb and a reservation payload from Booking.com.
+The problem is, we need to have a single API that can consume different kinds of payload from different partners, for example a reservation payload from Airbnb and Booking.com.

 For this, I used _Form Object Pattern_ and _Polymorphism_ to approach the solution